GMOs - the future

-The majority of GM food crops are grown just in the US, Canada, Brazil and Argentina.
+The majority of GM food crops are grown in the Americas, North and South, as well as Canada.
 India and China grow GM cotton, not food crops.
 Interestingly, China is currently making a bid to purchase the agribusiness Syngenta, which indicates the country’s willingness to start growing GM food crops.

 Few countries have banned imports and growth of GM crops - Norway and Algeria, for instance.
 In other countries, such as Australia and New Zealand, it is decided state by state.